linux-integrity/ima-doc/event-log-format.rst

 -----------------------------------

 An IMA attester and verifier design should note several differences from verifying a pre-OS log.
-They occur because IMA measurements can occur during the attestation, when the measurement log and quote are acquired.
+They occur because IMA-Measurement records can occur during the attestation, when the measurement log and quote are acquired.

 -  An IMA event log append is not atomic with the TPM extend.